llikaj17/amls_wine_project/README.md

 # AMLS Wine Type and Wine Quality Prediction
 _Hello! :) I am Lisbora Likaj (SEM) and this is my project submission for AMLS exercise.
-This is my second semester at TuGraz.
-This is my second ML related project and unfortunately I couldn't find a group to divide the workload, so I am aware that this solutions needs some improvements:)
+This is my second ML related project and unfortunately I couldn't find a group to divide the workload, so I am aware that these solutions needs some improvements:)
 Besides the struggles , I enjoyed working on this project and learnt a lot of new stuff.
 I think this exercise is a really nice approach to getting my hands "dirty" and try out some projects on my own._